rehansayed34/Digital_Dine_In/README.md

-# Restaurant_Menu_Website
+# Digital Dine-In Ordering System
 **A MERN stack website enabling diners to place orders on their devices**

-Digital Dine-In Ordering System: A personal project undertaken to transition traditional dine-in methods to a digital format.
+A personal project undertaken to transition traditional dine-in methods to a digital format.
 Through this platform, diners can access the menu and place orders seamlessly, reducing the dependency on printed menus.

 🔑 Key Features: